 - UNC Policy on Prohibited Discrimination, Harassment and Related Misconduct, Including Sexual and Gender-Based Harassment, Sexual Violence, Interpersonal Violence and Stalking.

-- Human Resources Policy on Improper Relationships Between Students and Employees
+- UNC Policy on Improper Relationships Between Students and Employees

 Harassment and Discrimination Reporting Options and Resources

 If you’ve experienced interactions at UNC Chapel Hill that make you feel uncomfortable or unsafe consider speaking to someone about the incident(s).
 UNC Chapel Hill has a variety of reporting options available, see the list below for links.
 Some options allow anonymous reporting in which you don’t need to disclose your own identity.
 Other options, such as speaking to The Carolina Women’s Center is a good resource for you to ask questions about the different reporting options so you can make an informed choice.
 Please note that Directors of Graduate Studies and Chairs of departments are classified as “responsible employees” and are required to report incidents to the Equal Opportunity and Compliance Office.
 These reports include the names of individuals involved.

 - General information about making a report